 When you know that the second you are passing just now gave you just one opportunity to live in it, it becomes quintessential to make full of it.
-The way we manage our time, typically decides how successful we are going to be.
+The way we manage our time typically decides how successful we are going to be.
 Winners hence know when they are wasting time and when they have time to waste.
 This is where time management strategies come to our rescue.

-Time management – A never-ending quest
+Time management – A never-ending quest.

-Steps of Time Management strategies for student
+Steps of Time Management Strategies for Student

-1. Objectify – Why are you doing all this
+1. Objectify – Why are you doing all this?

 Strategy – Start small to achieve big.
 Keep simple and achievable milestones.

-(2) It becomes easy for you to track your progress.
+- It becomes easy for you to track your progress.

-2. Prioritize – What is necessary vs What is important
+2. Prioritize – What is necessary vs What is important?

-3. Execute – The difficult part
+3. Execute – The difficult part.

 All strategies are just a piece of paper when they are not executed properly.
-Many a time we hear people complaining about procrastination.
+Many a time, we hear people complaining about procrastination.
 It is one of the most predominant reasons for tasks to fail.
 Executing the prioritized tasks in due time hence becomes our major step in time management.

-Strategy – Cyril Parkinson in one of his explanations, mentioned the importance of constraints.
+Strategy – Cyril Parkinson, in one of his explanations, mentioned the importance of constraints.
 He observed that work is usually expanded to the time available for its completion.
-What is hence become necessary is self-imposing of deadlines.
+What is hence becomes necessary is the self-imposing of deadlines.
 It brings you out of the procrastination cycle and also pushes you to do your work creatively.
 As Bill Gates had once said that he would always prefer a lazy person to work on a difficult job as only a lazy person can find the easiest way to do it.

 Another strategy that helps in execution is the habit of taking breaks.
 It acts as a pressure release button when you take regular breaks during long work hours.
 25 Minutes are usually considered to be an ideal time for one to remain focused on the same thing.

-4. Review – Be ready for contingencies
+4. Review – Be ready for contingencies.

 No matter however prepared we keep ourselves, life gives a turn in such a way that all our planning goes haywire.
 The effectiveness of a plan is not getting good results.
 It is rather in avoiding bad results.
-Getting alternative/backup plans ready in such scenarios become a wise thing to do.
+Getting alternative/backup plans ready in such scenarios becomes a wise thing to do.

 Strategy – Stress build-up due to multiple pipelined objectives has become the most common reason to fail for people trying to manage their time.
 Forcing yourself to do a particular task usually develops unnecessary stress.
 This can lead to poor performance.
 What becomes useful in such matters is a small dose of distraction.